Frans van Anraat: Arrest and trial

-After Van Anraats arrest upon the request of the US in Italy in 1989, his offices in Switzerland and Italy were searched and documents were confiscated.
-Van Anraat was released pending his trial and fled to Iraq, where he lived for the next 14 years, was granted the Iraqi nationality and given an Arabic name.
-When Hussein's regime fell in 2003, Van Anraat returned to the Netherlands.
-He was arrested on 6 December 2004, for complicity in war crimes and genocide.
+After Van Anraat's arrest upon the request of the US in Italy in 1989, his offices in Switzerland and Italy were searched and documents were confiscated.
+Van Anraat was released pending extradition and fled to Iraq, where he lived for the next 14 years, was granted Iraqi nationality and given an Arabic name.
+When Hussein's regime fell in 2003, Van Anraat returned to the Netherlands, where he was interviewed by the General Intelligence and Security Service about his involvement with Hussein.
+He was arrested on 6 December 2004, for complicity in war crimes and genocide, after police realised that he was planning to flee the country.
 On 23 December 2005, he was sentenced to 15 years in prison for complicity in war crimes, but the court decided that the charges of complicity in genocide could not be substantiated.

 The court also ruled that the killing of thousands of Kurds in Iraq in the 1980s, was an act of genocide.
-In the 1948 Geneva Convention, the definition of genocide is "acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial or religious group".
-The Dutch court said that it was considered "legally and convincingly proven that the Kurdish population meets the requirement under the Genocide Conventions as an ethnic group.
+In the 1948 Genocide Convention, the definition of genocide is "acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial or religious group".
+The Dutch court said that it was considered "legally and convincingly proven that the Kurdish population meets the requirement under the Genocide Convention as an ethnic group.
 The court has no other conclusion than that these attacks were committed with the intent to destroy the Kurdish population of Iraq."

 Both the public prosecutor and Van Anraat appealed the verdict.
 In May 2007, the appeals court sentenced Van Anraat to 17 years in prison.
 The charge of complicity in multiple war crimes explains the extra two years, but he was not found guilty of complicity in genocide.
 In June 2007, the Dutch Supreme Court confirmed the sentence but reduced the imprisonment to 16 years and 6 months.
 Anraat was released from prison in 2015.
+The same year, an appellate court confirmed a ruling which required that Anraat pay €25,000 each to 16 plaintiffs in a civil suit against him.